RockyEzGg/SMPR1/README.md

    - Parzen window algorithm with variable window width
  3. Potential funcion algorithm

 Algorithms are tested on standard **R** *iris* data set (Fisher's Iris data set).
-Plots are presented in petal.length, petal.width coordinate space
+Plots are presented in petal.length, petal.width coordinate space.

 Data compression methods are addressed by the example of STOLP algorithm.
 At the end presented algorithms are compared in terms of generalization performance.